joolstorrentecalo/gitlab-foss/doc/administration/backup_restore/backup_gitlab.md

 - Don't use these methods to migrate from one operating system to another.
 The operating systems of the source and destination should be as similar as possible.
 For example, don't use these methods to migrate from Ubuntu to RHEL.
 - Data consistency is very important.
-You should stop GitLab (`sudo gitlab-ctl stop`) before doing a file system transfer (with `rsync`, for example) or taking a snapshot.
+You should stop GitLab with `sudo gitlab-ctl stop` before taking doing a file system transfer (with `rsync`, for example) or taking a snapshot.

 Example: Amazon Elastic Block Store (EBS)